Ry joined MOTW in March 2019, he had been unemployed for some time and suffered from psychosis, anxiety and depression.

 At the start of his time with us, he had a very low opinion of himself and his confidence was at rock bottom.
 He knew he wanted to work… he just wasn’t sure how to start the process or what he wanted to do.

 As with any participant who joins MOTW, Ry was assigned his own personal Navigator.
-Thomas, a Health Pathways Officer, specialises in working with people who suffer from autism.
+Thomas, a Health Pathways Officer, specialises in working with autistic people.
 He arranged a series of one-to-one sessions in which he worked with Ry to identify key obstacles that were hindering him in his search for employment and then they tackled each issue together, one by one.

 Thomas provided expert guidance and support, helping Ry with job applications, mock interviews and interview prep, CV writing and training courses in order to improve his employability.
 However, something equally as important was the belief Thomas showed in Ry, the positive encouragement and the quality of time they spent together which dramatically improved Ry’s confidence and self-belief.
 They worked together on Ry’s communication skills, addressed his personal barriers and Thomas helped Ry to see the value in himself, recognise his personal qualities and believe in his abilities.